betulbilhan/CP-1-Project--HANGMAN-GAME/README.md

 # Hangman Game - Java Console Application 🎮

-Bu proje, klasik **Hangman (Adam Asmaca)** oyununu Java dilinde konsol uygulaması olarak sunar.
-Oyuncular kelime tahmin etmeye çalışır, skorlarını görür ve yeni kelimeler ekleyebilir.
+This project is a classic **Hangman** game implemented as a Java console application.
+Players try to guess hidden words, track their scores, and can add new words to the game.

 ---

-## 🚀 Özellikler
+## 🚀 Features

-- Kullanıcıdan kelime ekleme (belirli kurallara göre)
-- Oyun oynama:
-  - Rastgele seçilen kelimeyi harf harf tahmin etme
-  - Sınırlı tahmin hakkı
-  - Daha önce girilen harfleri kontrol etme
-- Skor görüntüleme
-- Kullanıcı dostu konsol menüsü
+- Add custom words (with validation rules)
+- Play a new game:
+  - Guess randomly selected words letter by letter
+  - Limited number of attempts
+  - Prevent guessing the same letter twice
+- View score history
+- User-friendly console-based menu

 ---

-## 📋 Kurallar
+## 📋 Rules

-- Kelimeler en az **4 harf** uzunluğunda olmalı
-- **Rakam içermemeli**
-- Aynı kelime birden fazla kez eklenemez
-- Aynı harf iki kez tahmin edilemez
+- Words must be at least **4 characters long**
+- **Numbers are not allowed** in the words
+- Duplicate words cannot be added
+- Previously guessed letters cannot be entered again

 ---

-## 🧠 Menü Seçenekleri
+## 🧠 Menu Options

-Konsol açıldığında aşağıdaki menü sunulur:
+When the console starts, the following menu will appear:

-- `a`: Yeni kelime(ler) ekle
+- `a`: Add new word(s)
-- `n`: Yeni bir oyun başlat
+- `n`: Start a new game
-- `s`: Skorları görüntüle
+- `s`: Show scores
-- `e`: Programdan çık
+- `e`: Exit the program

 ---

-## 💡 Oynanış
+## 💡 How to Play

-1. Önce yeni kelimeler ekleyin (`a`).
-2. Ardından bir oyun başlatın (`n`).
-3. Her yanlış harf bir hakkınızı götürür.
-4. Doğru tüm harfleri bulduğunuzda oyunu kazanırsınız.
-5. Her kazandığınız oyun size **10 puan** kazandırır.
+1. First, add new words to the game using `a`.
+2. Then start a new game using `n`.
+3. Each incorrect letter guess reduces your remaining attempts.
+4. Guess all the letters correctly to win the game.
+5. You earn **10 points** for each game you win.

 ---

-## 🛠️ Geliştirici Notları
+## 🛠️ Developer Notes

-### Kullanılan Java Yapıları:
+### Java Structures Used:
-- `ArrayList` – kelimeleri, tahminleri ve skorları tutmak için
+- `ArrayList` – used to store words, guesses, and scores
-- `Scanner` – kullanıcıdan giriş almak için
+- `Scanner` – used to get input from the user
-- `Random` – rastgele kelime seçimi için
+- `Random` – used to select a random word

-### Önemli Metotlar:
+### Key Methods:
-- `DigitControl()` – rakam kontrolü
+- `DigitControl()` – checks if the input contains any digit
-- `Duplicate()` – tekrar eden kelime kontrolü
+- `Duplicate()` – checks for duplicate words
-- `UserGuess()` – harf tahmini
+- `UserGuess()` – handles user letter guesses
-- `Score()` – skor gösterimi
+- `Score()` – displays game scores
-- `DE()` – daha önce girilen harf kontrolü
+- `DE()` – checks if a letter was guessed before

 ---

-## 📦 Çalıştırma
+## 📦 How to Run

-Bu bir **Java konsol uygulamasıdır**. Çalıştırmak için:
+This is a **Java console application**.
+To compile and run:

+1. Compile the file using:
-1. `javac HangmanGame.java` komutuyla derleyin.
+   `javac HangmanGame.java`
+2. Run the program using:
-2. `java HangmanGame` komutuyla çalıştırın.
+   `java HangmanGame`

 ---

-## 🧑‍💻 Yazar
+## 🧑‍💻 Author

 **Betül Bilhan**

 GitHub: [@betulbilhan](https://github.com/betulbilhan)

 ---